jadeforrest/blog/content/posts/2022-02-07--executive-presence-coaching/index.md

 ---
-title: Executive presence coaching -- use these tips to become a better leader
+title: Use these tips to improve your executive presence
 tags: ["communication", "diversity-equity-and-inclusion", "leadership"]
 cover: executive.jpg
 author: Jade Rubick